4urelius/Flask-Website-IP-Address-Finder/README.md

 This is a web based tool that can be used to find the IP address of any domain name or website.

 Written in Python, using the Flask microframework.

-The live website can be found at https://websiteip.net